 Maybe you feel these are going the way of the dodo but there are many good memories on some audio cassettes around the world and it is likely that some of us are going to be hoarding these audio cassettes instead of converting them to more modern versions!
 If that is the case for you, or you are hanging on to some vintage goodies for other reasons, here is how to take care of them.

-Fast-forward and rewind the tapes before storage- make sure that the tapes are correctly wound evenly and smoothly onto the cassettes.
+Fast-forward and rewind the tapes before storage to make sure that the tapes are correctly wound evenly and smoothly onto the cassettes.
 Store all tapes vertically in acid free protective boxes or containers.
 Store in an area where the temperature stays lower than 70F (21C).
 Avoid temps below freezing.
 Humidity should be between 20-40 percent RH (relative humidity).
-Do not store on wood shelving or in a
+Do not store on wood shelving or in a basement or attic.

 Environment.
 Keep your audio cassette collection in a cool, dry, dust-free environment with no moisture.
 Store away from direct sunlight and fluorescent light.
 Do not store near combustibles like wood or cardboard.
 Avoid subjecting tapes to rapid temperature changes.
 Allow acclimatization before playing at four hours for every 18 degrees F difference.